 Here are some of the major types of tarps you need to look at:

--Polyethylene Tarps: As the name suggests, these types of tarps are made from medium to heavy-duty synthetic polyethylene.
-They are mostly used on the outdoor to cover vehicles, boats ad RVs.
+–Polyethylene Tarps: As the name suggests, these types of tarps are made from medium to heavy-duty synthetic polyethylene.
+They are mostly used outdoor to cover vehicles, boats ad RVs.
 They can also be used to build canopies, cover truck beds and provide temporary protection.
 Valance tarps are a type of polyethylene tarps that are designed with no gap between the frame and tarp.
 This model allows rain to run down the frame easily and makes the process of setting a canopy simple.

--Mesh Tarps: These types of tarps are made out of fabric and are versatile and easy-to-use.
+–Mesh Tarps: These types of tarps are made out of fabric and are versatile and easy to use.
 They’re mostly used for providing quick shelter for public events.
-They can be used in a range of outdoor settings including gardens, nurseries, campsites and construction sites.
+They can be used in a range of outdoor settings including gardens, nurseries, campsites, and construction sites.
 Mesh tarps are resistant to mildew and rot and don’t crumble easily.

--Canvas Tarps: Made out wax-coated cotton, canvas tarps boast of a sleek yet water repellant finish.
+–Canvas Tarps: Made out of wax-coated cotton, canvas tarps boast of a sleek yet water repellant finish.
 They are mostly used in covering outdoor areas due to their high-end looks.
 Some canvas tarps can also be used when undertaking construction projects.

 3. Mesh count

 Mesh count basically refers to web threads per square inch running both vertically and horizontally.
 Tarps with smaller weaves always tend to be more durable.
 When shopping for a good heavy-duty tarp, you should consider one with a mesh count of 12 x 14 and 14 x 14.
 The tarp should also have a reasonable thickness (measured in mils).
 You are free to choose thicknesses of between 6 and 18 mils.
 Thicker tarps can be an excellent choice if you plan to use them in snowy areas.